kingrando/blog/content/zettels/202005260819-JNCIA-Junos-User-Interfaces-Active-Versus-Candidate-Configuration.md

 id:
   - "2"
 ---
-## Notes
+## Configuration Types
 Junos OS uses an active/candidate version configuration system.
-The active configuration is the configuration that is running on the device at a given time.
-The candidate configuration is the configuration that a user is currently editing and has the potential to become the active configuration.
+The **active configuration** is the configuration that is running on the device at a given time.
+The **candidate configuration** is the configuration that a user is currently editing and has the potential to become the active configuration.

 To move the candidate configuration to the active configuration you must issue the `commit` command.
 If there are no issues with the configuration then the commit command installs the candidate configuration as the active configuration.